-- PAROC XST tapes are highly adhesive sealing tapes used to seal the joints of Cortex wind protection insulation. - Seam tapes are available in widths of 60 and 100 mm.
+- PAROC Cortex- tapes are highly adhesive sealing tapes used to seal the joints of Cortex wind protection insulation. - Seam tapes are available in widths of 60 and 100 mm.
 The tape is used for approximately 1.5 m/m2.
 For Cortex One, a consumption is a bit bigger, approximately 2.5 m/m2. - The widths of the corner strips are 350 mm (white) and 310 mm (black). - The seams and connections of the wind protection insulation slabs must be taped when installing the insulation.
 The amount of adhesive used to bond wind protective membrane to stone wool is minimized for best fire safety, so wind entering under the coating can tear the non-taped coating off its substrate.
-The taping surfaces must be clean and dry. - Sealing tape has a storage temperature of +5 to +25 °C. Indoor storage.
-Installation temperature -10 to +40 °C.
+The taping surfaces must be clean and dry. - Sealing tape has a storage temperature of +5 to +25 $^\circ\text{C}.$ Indoor storage.
+Installation temperature -10 to +40 $^\circ\text{C}.$

-PAROC WAS 35 - for 1- or 2-layer insulation solution PAROC WAS 25 - for 2-layer insulation solution
+PAROC Tento (t,tb,tt) - for 1- or 2-layer insulation solution

-- The high airflow resistance of WAS products is achieved with a dense fibrous structure of the insulation that is the same throughout the thickness of the insulation slab.
-The surface of WAS products is covered with a thin natural or black fiberglass veil. - The air permeability coefficient of PAROC WAS 25 (t) is < 30 x 10-6 m2/Pa s, so it is suitable for lower (< 7 m) buildings, where the air-flow in the ventilation gap is stronger than for tall buildings. - PAROC WAS 35 (t) has an air permeability coefficient of < 40 x 10-6 m2/Pa s, so it is suitable for buildings with more than two stories (> 7 m), where there are fewer ventilation openings in the facade cladding than every three stories. - Both WAS products have excellent lambda values, 0.033 W/mK, and belong to highest fire class, A1. - In the area of ventilation openings, where the airflow is higher, we recommend using a tighter PAROC XMW 068 membrane on top of the WAS insulation board.
+- The high airflow resistance of PAROC Tento products is achieved with a dense fibrous structure of the insulation that is the same throughout the thickness of the insulation slab.
+The surface of PAROC Tento products can be covered with a thin natural (t) or black (tb) fiberglass veil.
+PAROC Tento tt has a thin natural glass fiber coating on both sides of the product, which makes handling a large slab easier. - PAROC Tento's air permeability coefficient (t, tb, tt) is < 30 x 10-6 m2/Pas, so it is well suited for ventilated facades of buildings of all heights. - PAROC Tento (t,tb,tt) have excellent lambda value, 0.033 W/mK, and it belongs to highest fire class, A1. - In the area of the ventilation openings, where the wall insulation is subjected to a perpendicular flow of air, we recommend using a tighter PAROC Cortex-membrane (XMW 068) on top of the PAROC Tento insulation board.
 Another option is to do this part of the wall by using PAROC Cortex slabs.